colejarczyk/doc/userguide/reward_campaigns/creation/cashback.rst

 .. image:: /userguide/_images/reward_target.png
    :alt:   Target

-9. **Activity** section define time boundaries when reward can be used by customers.
+9. **Activity** section defines time boundaries when reward can be used by customers.
 To make the reward *available for a limited period of time*, complete the **From and To dates** in Activity section:

  - In **Active from** field set the first date the reward is available.
 You can either enter the date or select it from the calendar
  - In **Active to** field set the last date the reward is available.
 You can either enter the date or select it from the calendar
- - If you want the reward to be active all the time mark **All time active** checkbox.
+ - If you want the reward to be active all the time,please mark **All time active** checkbox.
 When you choose that option *Active from and Active to fields will not be available*.

 .. image:: /userguide/_images/reward_activity.png
    :alt:   Activity